Rottweilers are a breed that is often misunderstood. People get confused about rottweiler relationship with children. Are rottweilers good with kids?

 Truth About Behaviour of Rottweiler With Kids

-It’s true that Rottweilers are protective of their territory.
+Rottweilers are indeed protective of their territory.
 And they’re not afraid to let you know if someone is on their property.
 However, this doesn’t mean Rotties will become aggressive or attack anyone who comes near them.

 What Rottweiler Wants?
 Or They Are